eHealthAfrica/aether/gather2-couchdb-sync/README.md

 #### Matching Surveys and Responses

-Right now surveys are matched on the `name` key in Gather, and the `doc._id` prefix.
+Right now surveys are matched on the `name` key in Aether, and the `doc._id` prefix.
 To run with hat microsurveys, the **village** schema needs to be posted with the name **village** and the **building** schema needs to be posted with that name.
 Otherwise, those documents won't be imported.

 #### Re-trying imports